Actively Recruiting

 - Patients receiving surgical treatment for esophageal cancer between 1 januari 2000 and 31 december 2019

-- Adenocarcinoma or squamous cell carcinoma histology
+- Diagnosis of adenocarcinoma or squamous cell carcinoma of the esophagus

 You will not qualify if you...

-- Hypopharyngeal carcinoma extending to the esophagus (requiring total laryngo-pharyngo-esophagectomy)
+- Hypopharyngeal carcinoma extending to the esophagus requiring total laryngo-pharyngo-esophagectomy

-- Early esophageal carcinoma (cT IS-1a N0 M0)
+- Early esophageal carcinoma classified as cT IS-1a N0 M0

-- Palliative esophagectomy
+- Palliative esophagectomy procedures

 AI-Screening